DataDog/documentation/content/en/synthetics/cicd_integrations/jenkins.md

 Install and run the Node.js and npm packages within your Jenkins environment with the Jenkins Node.js plugin.

-For more information about the Datadog-Jenkins integration, see [Set up Tracing on a Jenkins Pipeline][5].
+For more information about the existing Datadog-Jenkins integration, see [Set up Tracing on a Jenkins Pipeline][5].

 ### Add a NodeJS installation